LukusCRichards/Weapon_Scope_Package/Weapon Scope Documentation.md

 1 UI Canvas with a GameObject containing an Image component

-1 Script
+2 Scripts

 1 Animator Component (for aiming amination)

 ## Writing the Script

+### Weapon Scope

-After opening Unity, create a C# script and name it Scope (or another name you find appropriate).
+After opening Unity, create a C# script and name it Weapon Scope (or another name you find appropriate).
 Next open the file, **delete the Start method** and write 8 variables (6 need to be public and 2 need to be private), and write the following:

-    public Animator scopeAnimator;

     public float scopeOverleyDelay = .15f;